riboseinc/jekyll-theme-open-project/README.md

 ### Logo

-Logo consists of a symbol and site name.
+By “logo” is meant the combination of site symbol as a graphic and name as word(s).

 **Symbol** is basically an icon for the site.
 Should look OK in dimensions of 30x30px, and fit inside a square.